LucianBota/react-nft-page/README.md

-# Getting Started with Create React App
+# Getting Started with NFT PAGE App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App]

+## App Structure

+### The "App" component:

+It serves as the main container of the application.
+It renders two child components: "SearchBar" and "NFTCardList".
+It manages a piece of state called "searchValue" which is modified by the "SearchBar" and is used to filter the "NFTCardList".

+### The "components" folder contains the following:

+The "SearchBar" component
+The "NftCard" component
+The "NFTCardList" component which is a responsive virtualized grid that displays multiple NFT cards.

+### The "App.module.scss" file:

+Contains all the styling of the application.

+### The "api" folder contains the following:

+The "nftDataService" file acts as a bridge between this application React components and the external data sources.

 ## Available Scripts